criminalking/criminalking.github.io/about.md

 permalink: /about/
 ---

-Hello, my name is Conny Lu, and I am a senior undergraduate student at Tsinghua University, graduating July of 2017 with a B.Eng degree in Automation.
+Hello, my name is Conny Lu, and I am a senior undergraduate student at Tsinghua University, graduating July of 2017 with a B.E degree in Automation.
 This is my [CV]({{ "Resume_LuXinran.pdf" | relative_url }}).

 ### Interests